David Mouillot: Fish and People

 It’s also impossible not to mention the new environmental DNA tools he has developed to study marine ecosystems.
 Made possible by the automation of sequencing, the technique relies on the analysis of DNA filtered from water.
 Having been tested in freshwater, his team has been applying this technique to the marine environment since 2016.
 With the creation of a joint laboratory between Marbec and the company SpyGen, he has established a reference database for the Mediterranean that now includes nearly 80% of the barcodes for the 600 listed fish species.

-For his ERC project, David Mouillot also aims to assess—using environmental DNA—the marine biodiversity off the coast of the villages under study,“to see if there is a link between the villages’ level of development and the nearby coastal biodiversity, in the hope of finding a reason for optimism. ” And the humanist ecologist dreams that a virtuous cycle might emerge from sustainable fishing.
+For his ERC project, David Mouillot also wants to assess—using environmental DNA—the marine biodiversity off the coast of the villages under study,“to see if there is a link between the villages’ level of development and the nearby coastal biodiversity, in the hope of finding a reason for optimism. ” And the humanist ecologist dreams that a virtuous cycle might emerge from sustainable fishing.